akeeba/releasemaker/README.md

 # Akeeba Release Maker

-An automated script to upload and release a new version of software using an Akeeba Release System installation.
+Release software and make it available to your Joomla-based site's Akeeba Release System installation.

-Copyright (c)2006-2020 Nicholas K. Dionysopoulos / Akeeba Ltd

 ## Before you begin